 Tip #1: Assign a Manual Custodian

-One person must be assigned the responsibility of keeping a log of system changes and updates, and all departments should be made aware that system changes must be passed to this custodian.
-That person should also be accountable for documenting changed content with appropriate version numbers, and archiving changes filed in a digital “vault” so that the organization has records of what has been communicated to franchisees and when.
+Assign one person the responsibility of keeping a log of system changes and updates, and ensure that all departments know that system changes must be passed to this custodian.
+The manual custodian should also be accountable for documenting changed content with appropriate version numbers, and archiving changes filed in a digital “vault” so that your organization has records of what was communicated to franchisees and when.

-• Multiple departments email new requirements or standards to franchisees which they each determine is critical, but these have not been integrated into the Brand Standards Manual (referred to in most legal documents as the “Operations Manual”).
-These communications become lost in the abyss of emails in the franchisee’s inbox.
+- Multiple departments email new requirements or standards to franchisees which they each determine is critical, but this new information has not been integrated into the Brand Standards Manual (referred to in most legal documents as the “Operations Manual”).
+The individual department communications become lost in the abyss of emails in the franchisee’s inbox.
 Franchisees cannot be held accountable for compliance to new requirements when they are conveyed in a haphazard fashion.

 Tip #2: Stakeholder, Legal Counsel, and Franchise Consultant Reviews

-The custodian should be provided with a list of stakeholders who must approve changes before they are published.
-This typically includes upper management, designated franchisees, and for some topics, legal counsel.
+Provide the manual custodian with a list of stakeholders who must approve changes before they are published.
+These typically include upper management, designated franchisees, and for some topics, legal counsel.
 Also, keep in mind that system changes under consideration can benefit from the perspective of a trusted franchise consultant who can provide important information on new trends, technologies, and up-to-date thinking in franchising as well as content editing.
-These reviews require time, which should be built into the custodian’s planning.
+These content reviews require time, which should be built into the custodian’s planning.
 Circulating draft updates may need to begin weeks in advance of the publishing date.
 Think herding cats.

 Tip #3: Establish a Calendar for Publishing Updates

-There are no hard and fast rules for the frequency of publishing updates to franchisees.
+There are no hard and fast rules for the frequency of publishing updates to franchisees, but here are general recommendations:

-• As franchise systems grow and stabilize, a reduced publishing schedule may be appropriate; however, that will be driven by the nature of the changes.
-For example, the addition of a newly required service offering should not simply be announced to franchisees; the standards for how the service should be implemented should be documented in a new section of the Brand Standards Manual and issued to franchisees in a timely manner corresponding to the date the service is to launch.
+- As franchise systems grow and stabilize, a reduced publishing schedule may be appropriate; however, that will be driven by the nature of the changes.
+For example, the addition of a newly required service offering should not simply be announced to franchisees; the standards for how the service should be implemented should be documented in a new section of the Brand Standards Manual, and issued to franchisees in a timely manner corresponding to the date the service will launch.
 In contrast, a tweak to an operational best practice could wait for the next scheduled publishing date.

 Maintaining an up-to-date franchise Brand Standards Manual is essential for the long-term success of any franchise system.
 Franchisors should view this task as an ongoing commitment to their franchisees’ success and the overall health of the brand.
 By ensuring that manuals are current, relevant, and comprehensive, franchisors perform a key obligation to their brand and to their franchisees: ensuring the consistency that builds value for the entire system.

-Do you have further questions about franchise operations manuals or training?
+Do you have questions about franchise operations manuals or training?

-MSA can provide expert guidance on giving franchisees what they need to consistently deliver your brand promise to your customers.
+MSA Worldwide provides expert guidance on giving franchisees what they need to consistently deliver your brand promise to your customers.
+Contact us today for a complimentary consultation.